zriyansh/signoz.io/docs/userguide/clickhouse-logs-schema.md

 SETTINGS index_granularity = 8192, ttl_only_drop_parts = 1
 ```

-There is a distributed logs table which is references the above table table in each shard.
+There is a distributed logs table which references the above table in each shard.
 The name of the table is `distributed_logs`.
 The schema is same as above.

-Note:- Any queries that we write will be written for the `distributed_logs` table.
+**Note:- Any query that we write will be written for the `distributed_logs` table.**

+## Columns in the Logs Table

 **timestamp** : Time when the log line was generated at the source.
 The default value is the time at which it is received and it can be changed using the [time parser](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/stanza/docs/operators/time_parser.md).

-**observed_timestamp** : Time when the log line as observed at the collection system.
+**observed_timestamp** : Time when the log line is observed at the collection system.
 It is automatically added by the collector.

 **id**: It is a [ksuid](https://github.com/segmentio/ksuid), it helps us in pagniating and sorting log lines.
 It is automatically added by the collector.